tu-team/2/doc/analysis/appraisal_theory.md

 ## Two process appraisal

+### Lit
-Smith, Craig A., & Kirby, Leslie D. (2009).
+1. Smith, Craig A., & Kirby, Leslie D. (2009).
 Putting appraisal in context: Toward a relational model of appraisal and emotion.
 Cognition and Emotion, 23 (7), 1352-1372.

-Marsella, S. & Gratch, J. (2003).
+1. Marsella, S. & Gratch, J. (2003).
 Modeling coping behaviors in virtual humans: Don't worry, be happy.
 Paper presented at the Second International Joint Conference on Autonomous Agents and Multi-agent Systems, Melbourne, Australia.

 ### Criteria